 5. Kono Pizza

 Popular pizzeria chain meets convenient food truck with Kono Pizza, a brand that specializes cone-shaped pizzas.
 The franchise offers a variety of flavors, including classic margherita and pepperoni, as well as dessert cones filled with Nutella or fruit.
-Founded in 2004, Kono Pizza has expanded globally and has locations in more than 20 countries.
+Founded in 2004, Kono Pizza has expanded globally and has locations in more than 20 countries, providing excellent brand recognition and growth potential.

 A prospective Kono Pizza franchise owner must pay a franchise fee starting at $25,000, although the cost per truck drops considerably the more units purchased.
 The total investment required ranges from $90,000 to $150,000.